davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

 ## Potential
 - Which of the following shapes are available for Data Science Notebook Sessions?
     - [ ] BM.GPU2.1
     - [x] VM.Standard2.1
     - [ ] BM.GPU3.8
     - [x] VM.Standard2.16
         - https://quizlet.com/522060200/hpcbig-data-certification-flash-cards/
+- What would you use to run an embarrasingly parallel workload for risk analysis with Monte Carlo?
+    The code is homegrown and has not changed much in the last decade.
+They will use a parallel file system outside of the compute cluster
+    - [ ] BM.GPU3.8
+    - [x] BM.Standard.E2.64
+    - [ ] BM.DenseIO2.52
+    - [ ] BM.HPC2.36